AutoCAD tutorial for beginners 2023 – 30 Minutes All Features!

 Rectangles

-1. Click on the Rectangle command on the Home tab or type “RECTANGLE” in the command line and press Enter.
+1. Again you can click on the Rectangle command or type RECTANGLE in the command line.

-2. Specify the first corner of the rectangle by clicking anywhere in the drawing area or entering coordinates.
+2. You need to select first corner of the rectangle by clicking somewhere.

 Moving Objects

-1. Select the objects you want to move by clicking on them or using a selection window.
+1. You will select the objects you want to move by clicking on them or using a selection window.

-2. Click on the Move command on the Modify tab or type “MOVE” in the command line and press Enter.
+2. Also you can click on the Move command on the Modify tab or type MOVE in the command line.

-3. Specify the base point of the move by clicking anywhere in the drawing area or entering coordinates.
+3. You will Specify the base point of the move and destination point by clicking or entering coordinates.

 Scaling Objects